What causes sickle cell disease?

 Sickled red blood cell

-• When a geneA sequence of DNA responsible for controlling inherited traits called the HBB gene changes inside your body, it can cause red blood cellsA hemoglobin-containing cell that carries oxygen throughout your body to make an abnormal form of hemoglobin called sickle hemoglobinAn abnormal form of the hemoglobin protein including red blood cells that are sickled (or half-moon shaped) (HbS) instead of normal adult hemoglobin (HbA)
+- When a genegeneA sequence of DNA responsible for controlling inherited traits called the HBB gene changes inside your body, it can cause red blood cellsred blood cellsA hemoglobin-containing cell that carries oxygen throughout your body to make an abnormal form of hemoglobin called sickle hemoglobinsickle hemoglobinAn abnormal form of the hemoglobin protein including red blood cells that are sickled (or half-moon shaped) (HbS) instead of normal adult hemoglobin (HbA)

-• Repeated blockages and damage to the blood vessels over time can prevent your organs and tissues from getting the oxygen they need.
-This can cause vaso-occlusive events (VOEs)In a LYFGENIA clinical study, VOEs were defined as any of the following events requiring evaluation at a medical facility: an episode of acute pain with no medically determined cause other than vaso-occlusion, lasting more than 2 hours, acute chest syndrome, acute hepatic sequestration, or acute splenic sequestration
+- Repeated blockages and damage to the blood vessels over time can prevent your organs and tissues from getting the oxygen they need.
+This can cause vaso-occlusive events (VOEs)vaso-occlusive events (VOEs)In a LYFGENIA clinical study, VOEs were defined as any of the following events requiring evaluation at a medical facility: an episode of acute pain with no medically determined cause other than vaso-occlusion, lasting more than 2 hours, acute chest syndrome, acute hepatic sequestration, or acute splenic sequestration

 Current disease-modifying therapies do not address the disease at the genetic level.